KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

     );</copy>
     ```

-3. the result should be similar to that shown below:
+3. The result should be similar to that shown below:

     ![Query result showing the pattern](images/3038282323.png)

     This shows that we have over 1,013,572 customers that match this pattern.
 Before we refine our pattern, let's try and get a little bit more information about these customers by extending our query.

 ## STEP 2 -  Returning More Information About The Pattern

 1. The pattern matching process can return information about the pattern it has discovered.
-Defining the information needed is done within the keyword  **MEASURES.**  In this case we want to know the movie_id, the number of family movies that were watched by each customer and just to confirm our pattern matching process is working as expected we return the quarter name of the first matched row and the quarter name for the pattern (*and those two columns should have identical values since that is the requirement from our business definition*):
+Defining the information needed is done within the keyword  **```MEASURES```.**  In this case, we want to know the movie_id, the number of family movies that were watched by each customer and just to confirm our pattern matching process is working as expected, we return the quarter name of the first matched row and the quarter name for the pattern (*and those two columns should have identical values since that is the requirement from our business definition*):

     ```
     MEASURES